dart-lang/language/working/0047. Spread Collections/spread-collections.md

 collection.

 The latter has some convenience appeal, but clashes with the rest of the language where null is never silently ignored.
-A null if statemt condition expression causes an exception instead of being implicitly treated as false as in most other languages.
+A null if statement condition expression causes an exception instead of being implicitly treated as false as in most other languages.